NHGRI logo

 Events and Meetings

-Following on the heels of NHGRI’s workshop “Advances in the Genetic Architecture of Complex Human Traits” is a seminar series picking up where the workshop left off to further explore recent progress and outstanding challenges for delineating and understanding genetic architecture.
+Following on the heels of NHGRI’s workshop “Advances in the Genetic Architecture of Complex Human Traits” is a seminar series picking up where the workshop left off to further explore recent progress and outstanding challenges for delineating and understanding human complex trait genetics.

 Webinar: Ancient Genetic Clues into Modern Human Disease